 Difficult Bones to Fix

 The lack of muscle and other tissue means, even with a cast, the broken bone has little to support it.
 And, it's much harder to prevent a horse from using its broken leg to bear weight.
-Horses stand most of the time, and they are creatures of flight.
-That means a horse is likely to instinctively flee when it's startled, instead of reasoning that it must keep weight off of its fractured leg.
+Horses stand most of the time, and a horse is likely to instinctively flee when it's startled, instead of reasoning that it must keep weight off of its fractured leg.
 This makes the chances of re-injury high.

 Fractures That Can and Can’t Be Repaired

 The less complicated the fracture, the more likely the horse will recover.
 Greenstick and stress fractures are incomplete fractures, and these can be treated successfully.
 Simple fractures, where there is one clean break, are more likely to heal successfully than shattered bones.

 Compound fractures, where a broken bone penetrates through the skin, are less likely to repair, and in many cases result in euthanasia.
 Fractures that involve the joints such as pasterns are often irreparable.
 Fractures that happen above the knee are also difficult to repair.

 Signs of a Horse With a Broken Leg